 KBR Earnings Preview

-Investors never know what to expect for KBR (NYS: KBR) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
-The company will unveil its latest earnings on Wednesday, April 25.
-KBR is a global engineering, construction, and services company supporting the energy, hydrocarbon, government services, minerals, civil infrastructure, power, and industrial sectors.
+KBR (NYS: KBR) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, Oct.
+27. KBR is a global engineering, construction, and services company supporting the energy, hydrocarbon, government services, minerals, civil infrastructure, power, and industrial sectors.

 What analysts say:

-- Buy, sell, or hold?: Analysts strongly back KBR, with 10 of 14 rating it a buy and the remainder rating it a hold.
+- Buy, sell, or hold?: Analysts strongly back KBR, with nine of 11 rating it a buy and the remainder rating it a hold.
 Analysts like KBR better than competitor Jacobs Engineering Group overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly backing the stock, with 96% granting it an "outperform" rating.
-Most of the community concurs with the All-Stars, with 94.7% awarding it a rating of "outperform."
+CAPS All-Stars are solidly behind the stock, with 96.2% granting it an "outperform" rating.
+The community at large backs the All-Stars, with 94.9% giving it a rating of "outperform."
+Fools are gung-ho about KBR and haven't been shy with their opinions lately, logging 198 posts in the past 30 days.
 Even with a robust four out of five stars, KBR's CAPS rating falls a little short of the community's upbeat outlook.